GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 * [Completely disabling identity verification](#completely-disabling-identity-verification)
 * [Turning off individual vendors](#turning-off-individual-vendors)

-These two are functionally equivalent at present; they both turn off identity verification (IdV).
-If one of the required vendors is marked as `full_outage`, IdV will be unavailable and users will be shown an error message.

 Both methods involve changing configuration flags in the file `config/application.yml`.
 To edit this file, use the [guidance here]({% link _articles/appdev-secrets-configuration.md %}).